dannyhickey/JavaScriptToDoList/jQuery_ToDo_List/README.md

 #jQuery based To-do Lists

-#Will include animations and some effects
+#Includes animations and some effects

 # using fontawesome for some icons